cypienta/docs/docs/source/splunk/splunk.rst

 4. On the configuration page.
 Click on the ``Account`` tab, and click on ``Add`` to add an AWS account.

-    Then click on the ``IAM Role`` tab, and add an IAM role that has ``write`` permissions to S3.
-You can use the ARN of IAM role created by the CloudFormation template for Lambda.

     In the ``Logging`` tab, the ``Log level`` is set to ``INFO`` by default, modify it as required.

     .. image:: splunk_resources/app_config.png